 During each academic year, as required by the Code of Virginia, each residence facility has a minimum of four drills to increase familiarity for occupants and allow them to practice their evacuation skills.
-The University conducted 380 drills in housing during the last calendar year.
+The University conducted 412 drills in housing during the last calendar year.
 These drills were planned, supervised and required mandatory building evacuations.
-Pages 114-117 contain a chart listing information on fire drills in University-owned housing locations.
+Pages 137-142 contain a chart listing information on fire drills in University-owned housing locations.
+Please note that several on-Grounds student residences do not fall under the same zoning occupancy classification as dormitories and are not subject to dormitory fire drill requirements

-FIRE SAFETY
+FIRE SAFETY POLICIES